Key takeaways

 Factor 3.
 Feature complexity

-When talking about UI/UX design of an app, certain features may be more difficult to implement than others.
+When talking about the UI/UX design of an app, certain features may be more difficult to implement than others.
 This makes them more expensive to design.

 For example, think of an education-based app.
 Motivating customers to keep studying after each lesson can work two ways in similar apps: